Samsung/tizen-docs/docs/application/tizen-studio/web-tools/privilege-checker.md

 | Undefined privilege alarm | The application uses a method whose privilege is not specified in the configuration file. | **The [tizen:Privilege name] privilege is required.** <br />For example (in a mobile Web application):<br />**[`http://tizen.org/privilege/application.launch`] privilege is required.** | Assign the privilege in the configuration file in the Tizen Studio.
 Privilege violation is a strong reason for the rejection of an application in the certification process. |

 > **Note**
 > The Privilege Checker tool is based on the [Content Assist](content-assist-w.md) engine in the Tizen Studio.
 It is used for code that is not supported by Content Assist and cannot be checked.
 Therefore, the check results can possibly have missing (unsound) values.

+## Related Information
+* Dependencies
+  - Tizen Studio 1.0 and Higher